dmcwo/Moon/_posts/2016-06-16-Learning-Spaces.md

 ### Happy hallways

-Oddly, this hallway was a big highlight for me, but perhaps that shouldn't be so odd - perhaps more library hallways should get this kind of attention.
+Oddly, a hallway was a highlight for me, but perhaps that shouldn't be so odd - perhaps more library hallways should get this kind of attention.
 I loved the big red spinning things - though do be careful if you decide to [try to sit in one](https://twitter.com/LibrarianHollyL/status/741029315567968257).
 I also really liked this placement of browsing collections, as well as the and booth seating study lounges along the side (with ample outlets and fancy kitchen-style countertops!).

 <figure class="third">
   	<img src="/files/img/liw16/red-things_1080.jpg" alt="interesting red chairs">